richek/mrDatabase/README.md

 As configured in the download package, the admin client runs on the same system as the server, using "localhost" as the domain name.
 This means administration requires access to the system running the server.

-### HTTP or HTTPS
+### HTTP and HTTPS

 By default, the download package is configured to use HTTP.
-This enables testing and demonstration without requiring SSL certificates.
-At the top of server.js and admin.js is an option object containing "http: false".
-Change "false" to "true" in both programs to switch to HTTPS.
-The Cert directory contains the certificates for HTTPS, but the root certificate being self-signed may cause problems with the browser.
+This enables testing and demonstration without requiring SSL certificates for browser clients.
+At the top of server.js is an options object containing "secure: false".
+Change "false" to "true" to switch to HTTPS.
+The Cert directory contains test/demo certificates for HTTPS, but the root certificate being self-signed may cause problems with browsers.

+__Note:__ The admin client always uses HTTPS for security purposes.

+As configured, the server uses port 8888 for HTTP, and port 8889 for HTTPS.
+When running in secure mode, browsers addressing the HTTP port will automatically be redirected to the HTTPS port.
+The admin client always uses the HTTPS port.

+The options object at the top of server.js configures the ports for HTTP and HTTPS.
+The httpsOptions object at the top of admin.js configures its HTTPS port.
+You can change these configuration ports, but the admin client's httpsOptions.port must be identical to the server's options.HTTPS port.

 ### SSL Certificates

-For production, change the option{https: false} object at the top of server.js and admin.js to "true", and replace the SSL certificates in the Cert directory with certificates whose trust chain leads to a known Certificate Authority.
-In this case, remove Cert/root.pem, and remove the "ca" entry from the httpsOptions object in server.js and admin.js.
+For secure production, change options.secure at the top of server.js from "false" to "true", and replace the SSL certificates in the Cert directory with certificates whose trust chain leads to a known Certificate Authority.
+In this case, remove Cert/root.pem, and remove the "ca" entry from the httpsOptions object near the top of server.js and admin.js.

 The server certificate (server.pfx) must use the correct Fully Qualified Domain Name (FQDN) as the Common Name (CN), or it must appear as a Subject Alternative Name (SAN).
-The server certificate must also serve the "localhost" domain.
+The server certificate must also serve the "localhost" domain for the admin client.

-If the SSL certificate file names are changed, make the appropriate changes in the httpsOptions object in server.js and admin.js.
+If you change the SSL certificate file names, make the appropriate changes in the httpsOptions object near the top of server.js and admin.js.

 ### Server